 Investment securities are classified as held to maturity and carried at amortized cost when management has the positive intent and ability to hold them to maturity.
 Debt securities not classified as held to maturity are classified as available for sale.
-Equity securities with readily determinable fair values are classified as available for sale.
 Securities available for sale are carried at fair value, with unrealized holding gains and losses reported in other comprehensive income, net of tax.